 1. Medical history and physical examination

 Your doctor will begin by taking a detailed medical history, including any risk factors for liver cancer, your medications, lifestyle habits, previous surgeries, or any other health conditions.
-A physical examination may reveal signs such as an enlarged liver and jaundice (yellowing of the skin and eyes)
+A physical examination may reveal signs such as an enlarged liver and jaundice.

 2. Blood tests